Contact

 He maintained the real cause of the fire was Mr. O'Leary's fondness for "red liker" and Mrs. O'Leary's refusal to let him drink in the house.
 Mr. O'Leary decided to "confine his drinking partys [sic] to the barn."

 When the family retreated to Worcester after the fire, Lester became active in the Massachusetts Natural History Association's ornithology efforts.
-Lester attended the Worcester Academy as a teenager and graduated in 1879 "with a background in Law" from Baltimore City College (at the time a combination of prep school and junior college), in Maryland.
+Lester attended the Worcester Academy as a teenager and graduated in 1879 "with a background in Law" from Baltimore City College, in Maryland.

 He was 19 when he moved west to Salina, Kansas where he prospered as a lawyer and as a rancher raising sheep and cattle.
 It is not clear why he abandoned Salina and moved to St. Paul, Minnesota, to be the foreman of the Kellogg and Johnson shoe manufacturing company.
 But during that time in Kansas he met Katie Lockard and returned to marry her.